The 20 Best Fall Fairs in Georgia to Visit in 2025

 12. Atlanta Fair

-The Atlanta Fair started way back in 1972, and their 2023 event promises to be fresher than ever!
+The Atlanta Fair started way back in 1972, and their 2025 event promises to be fresher than ever!
+They’ve flipped the seasons and are now showcasing a Spring Fair!

 It will be held at the corner of Ralph David Abernathy Blvd & Central Ave SW in Downtown Atlanta, with rides ranging from Ferris wheels and rollercoasters to options aimed at little kids.